collink2451/LewisSyllabusReact/README.md

 The app will be available at `http://localhost:3000`.

-> The API base URL is configured in the source — update it to point to your local syllabus-server if needed.
+> The backend URL is configured via `REACT_APP_API_URL` — set it in a `.env` file if running the backend on a different host.
+Leave it empty to use relative URLs (same origin).

 ## Scripts